 11. The Fable by Katsuhisa Minami

-I have no idea why this manga isn’t as famous as many other titles on this list, but if you like reading a series with not only comedy and action but a badass main character, then you need to start reading The Fable!
+I have no idea why this manga isn’t as famous as many other titles on this list, but if you like reading a series with comedy, action, and a badass main character, you need to start reading The Fable!

 This title focuses on the life of a legendary hitman who has always completed his mission.
-But when the number of people he has eliminated becomes too high, he is ordered by his boss to lay low and get out of the killing business for a while.
-Further, he is ordered to live as an ordinary citizen as the experience will help him in his future work.
+But when the number of people he has eliminated becomes too high, his boss orders him to lay low and leave the killing business for a while.
+He is also ordered to live as an ordinary citizen, as the experience will help him in his future work.

-So, the hitman, known only as Fable, is accompanied by the woman who drove him everywhere, and the two assume the identities of siblings.
-They take the names Akira Satou and Youko Satou and start living away from the underworld.
+So, the hitman, known only as Fable, is accompanied by the woman who drove him everywhere.
+The two assume the identities of siblings, taking the names Akira Satou and Youko Satou, and start living away from the underworld.

 However, it won’t be a good story if the legendary hitman doesn’t get to flex his skills on common thugs and organized crime syndicates, now would it?
 So, Akira takes out everyone who’s an obstacle to his year of laying low, but he doesn’t kill anyone because he is a professional and was ordered not to kill anyone during the year!